Blue Shield pays $2M to settle recession case

 Blue Shield of California is paying $2 million to settle allegations that it improperly stopped covering members when they became sick and required expensive treatment.

-The insurer decided to settle a 2008 suit, in which the Los Angeles City Attorney's Office alleged Blue Shield's recission practices led to more than 1,000 members losing their coverage to avoid the continuing litigation costs, the Los Angeles Times reports.
+The insurer decided to settle a 2008 suit, in which the Los Angeles City Attorney's Office alleged Blue Shield's recession practices led to more than 1,000 members losing their coverage to avoid the continuing litigation costs, the Los Angeles Times reports.

 Under the settlement, Blue Shield is banned from rescinding coverage unless it can prove someone committed fraud or misrepresented health facts on an insurance application.
 It also bans Blue Shield rescission investigators from receiving commissions based on the number of rescissions they issue.
 Reviewers still can receive bonuses for efficient investigations, according to the Contra Costa Times.